Taylor Swift's love of the color orange sets social media branding ablaze

 Swift's tour appearances have become economic events.
 The singer's Eras Tour two years ago was the first such tour to cross the billion-dollar mark, according to Pollstar's 2023 year-end charts.
 Cities and their surrounding areas registered a sizeable economic boost after Swift appeared, with thousands of fans making the pilgrimage and spending money at hotels, restaurants and elsewhere.

-Swift mentioned during the Wednesday podcast that she had Lasik eye surgery.
-The X account for LASIK.com wasted no time promoting the fortuitous namedrop.
+Swift also mentioned during the Wednesday podcast that she had Lasik eye surgery.
+In response, the X account for LASIK.com wasted no time promoting the fortuitous namedrop.
 The post currently has more than 389,000 views and 15,000 likes.

 About 500,000 Americans undergo Lasik every year, CBS News recently reported.
 And while the American Refractive Surgery Council says the complication rate is less than 1%, side effects are not uncommon and should not be taken lightly by those considering the procedure.

-Swift's 2-hour chat with the Kelces' marks the singer's first ever podcast interview, a milestone moment for a medium.
+Swift's two-hour chat with the Kelces' marks the singer's first ever podcast interview, a milestone moment for the medium.

 By Thursday afternoon, Wednesday night's talk had already been seen more than 11.7 million times on YouTube.
 Clips distributed on Instagram, TikTok, X and elsewhere have received more than 400 million views, and the episode was also available for streaming on audio platforms.